 While the DIY approach saves you the cost of a service fee, it’s not exactly free.
 You’ll need to invest in the equipment, and the costs can add up.
 A good used S-VHS VCR can run you $100 or more, and a reliable digital converter can cost anywhere from $50 to $200.
 Add in the cost of adapters and cables, and you could be looking at a significant initial investment.
 Beyond the financial cost, consider the value of your time.
 The process is slow, and you’ll need to monitor it.
 There’s also the risk of the VCR damaging your irreplaceable tapes.
 When you weigh these factors, a professional video transfer service can sometimes be the more practical and secure option.

-Tips for Getting the Best Quality
+Pro Tips for the Best DIY Quality

 You’re putting in all this effort, so you want the final video to look as good as possible.
 The single best thing you can do for quality is to use an S-VHS VCR and an S-Video cable.
 Unlike the standard yellow RCA cable, an S-Video cable transmits the color and black-and-white portions of the video signal separately.
 This simple change results in a sharper, clearer picture with more accurate colors.
 Before you begin, it’s also a great idea to clean the heads of your VCR with a head-cleaning tape.
 Dust and debris can build up over the years and cause static or distortion in the playback, so a quick cleaning can make a big difference.